appscode/blog/content/post/kubeform-announcement/index.md

 * Terminating: It means the resource is currently in the process of deleting.
 * Failed: It means the resource has encountered some error while reconciling.

-Also, we’ve added conditions in the kubeform resources.
+We also added conditions in the kubeform resources.

 ## Dropped support for Terraform Module

-In this release, We’ve dropped support for the Terraform module.
+In this release, We dropped support for the Terraform module.

 ## Upcoming Features